Siege of Calais (1346–1347): Aftermath

 Calais was vital to England's effort against the French for the rest of the war, it being all but impossible to land a large force other than at a friendly port.
 It also allowed the accumulation of supplies and materiel prior to a campaign.
-A ring of substantial fortifications defending the approaches to Calais was rapidly constructed, marking the boundary of an area known as the Pale of Calais.
+A ring of substantial fortifications defending the approaches to Calais were rapidly constructed, marking the boundary of an area known as the Pale of Calais.
 The town had an extremely large standing garrison of 1,400 men, virtually a small army, under the overall command of the Captain of Calais, who had numerous deputies and specialist under-officers.
 Edward granted Calais numerous trade concessions or privileges and it became the main port of entry for English exports to the continent, a position which it still holds.
 Calais was finally lost by the English monarch Mary I, following the 1558 siege of Calais.
 The fall of Calais marked the loss of England's last possession in mainland France.